The beginners guide to SEO and PPC marketing in 2022 (updated)

 Google looks at a range of factors to determine where to rank a website on SERPs, and research has indicated that the top-ranking positions all have one thing in common, fast page speeds.

-Page speed also effects the UX (user experience).
+Page speed also affects the UX (user experience).
 Did you know that 47% of consumers expect a web page to load in 2 seconds or less and 40% of people abandon a website that takes more than 3 seconds to load?
 Web pages that take a long time to load create higher bounce rates, and therefore poor SEO.
 Because of this, ensuring that the content on your page loads as fast as possible is an important SEO practice.

 How do we evaluate page speed?